-Land, in all its various forms of ownership and locations, is the key factor for any actors in cities, including growth coalitions, to realize their aims.
+Land, in its various forms of ownership, tenure and location, is the key factor for any actors in cities, including growth coalitions, to realize their aims (Haila, 2016).
 Whether land ownership is public, private or fragmented determines the power dynamics between coalition actors, and it can even make or break development plans, depending on how actors address any ensuing conflicts (Avni & Teschner, 2019; Garcia Ferrari & Smith, 2012).
-This is why the growth machine theory, and our ConWa project by extension, takes such an interest in analyzing landownership, land values and land rent.
+This is why the growth machine theory, and our ConWa-project by extension, takes such an interest in analyzing landownership, land values and land rent.

+The land rent theorist Anne Haila (2016) insisted that financialization and real estate are intricately interwoven phenomena, and increasingly so since the 2008 financial crisis.
 In our project we are also interested in how financialization is affecting waterfront development and the nature of growth machine dynamics.
-Financialization refers to processes where the operating logic and motivations of financial institutions, actors and instruments are increasingly embedded into the operations of major economic actors, including both free market and public sectors, locally and globally (Sawyer, 2013).
+Financialization refers to processes where the operating logic and motivations of financial institutions, actors and instruments are increasingly embedded into the operations of major economic actors, including both free market and public sectors, locally and globally (Haila, 2021; Sawyer, 2013).
 For example, the financialization of housing (Aalbers, 2017; Byrne & Norris, 2022; Hick & Stephens, 2023; Wijburg et al., 2018) has been extensively studied by urban scholars, and so has the financialization of land (Savini & Aalbers, 2016; Ward & Swyngedouw, 2018).
 How financialization can affect the urban growth machine has also already been exemplified both in Europe and the United States (Anselmi & Vicari, 2020; Peck & Whiteside, 2016).